 Cold chain logistics plays a vital role in preserving the quality of temperature-sensitive products.
 From vaccines to fresh produce, these goods rely on a seamless cold chain process to remain usable and safe.
-Innovations like Walmart's automated distribution centers and FedEx's patient-focused delivery systems highlight the industry's progress.
-These best practices for cold chain logistics reduce waste while ensuring efficient cold chain transportation and operation.
+In this article, you will explore the 3 best practices for cold chain logistics.

 Cold chain logistics refers to the transportation and storage of temperature-sensitive products under controlled conditions.
 This process ensures that goods like vaccines, fresh produce, and other temperature-sensitive items maintain their quality and safety throughout the supply chain.